vep002/phase3-project/README.md

 - run `bundle install` to install dependencies
 - run `shotgun` to start the server
 - git clone this repository
+- run `npm install` to to install dependencies
 - run `npm start`